RylanJGraham/GameAI_Exercises/README.md

 ## Flocking & Leader
 Click [here](https://github.com/RylanJGraham/GameAI_Exercise02_Flocking) to check out our Github repository.
 You can find the Unity project folder and a small showcase video inside of it.
 The project features work with AI flocking, allowing AI elements to group and follow a designated leader.
 Also featured is other flocking showcases around designated flock points in the scene!

+## Perception Detection
+Click [here](https://github.com/RylanJGraham/Game-AI-Exercise_3-Perception) to check out our Github repository.
+You can find the Unity project folder and a small showcase video inside of it.
+The project features work with Camera Frustrum Detection, allowing for AI agents in the scene to detect player based on camera perception.
+Scene is decorated in an apocalyptic style, featuring a run down city square, lit with fire, smoke, and fog lighting.
+Watch as the lone soldier avoids zombie detection!

 ## Developers
 ![](https://raw.githubusercontent.com/Historn/PinBall_Game/master/TeamPhotos/rylangraham.jpg)
  - [Rylan Graham](https://github.com/RylanJGraham)